Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 computer scientists have come up with something commonly refered to as asomptotic notations which are mathematical tools used ot describe the capabilites of algorithms and the data strucuters that use those alogrithms. a unified way to express performance and resource usage that can be separated into 3 parst: omega, thetha, big-o.
 They enable us to do exactyl what we did in the example, to see how time changes as the size of the problems changes, but without the need to go in deep everytime and having to examine it on a machine.

+Algorithm performance can be affected by the hardware it's running on and the environment it's executed in.
+The same algorithm might execute faster on a high-end machine compared to a low-end one, even if the underlying algorithmic efficiency remains the same.

+Example: A sorting algorithm may perform well on a computer with a fast processor and ample memory but might experience significant slowdowns on a different machine with less powerful hardware.

+Another complication is that a particular algorithm trying to solve the same problem on the same machine will take different times depending on how large of that problem we are trying to solve.
+For example, sorting an array with 100000000 elements will take more time than sorting an array with 100000 elements.
+In other words, the actual time it takes for an algorithm to solve a particular problem depends on the size of the problem.

+It would be perfectly fair if you're after some optimal (either time / space) requirement.
+Remember complexity analysis is only an indication, and a final test is always a good idea - especially if there's wildly different data sets to compare.

+E.g. you may well find that a N^2 algorithm performs faster with less RAM usage than an N log N up to a certain amount for N. Thus it might be more suitable in specific scenarios to go with a brute force algorithm.
+And the only way you'll know for sure is to test it.

+And actually a physical test is always a good idea.
+Even if your test is not about performance or resource requirements.
+E.g. a test for correctness (at least for the foreseen data) is a near requirement for most programs.

+But you should never just test one algorithm in isolation.
+You could do it just to get some indication of its suitability.
+But you will need to perform a "real" test inside of the use case.

+What does fair have to do with this?
+You can compare two algorithms in any measurable way.
+Heck, you can compare them by readability, or teach two algorithms to two groups of students and measure which is easier to grok.

+Run time is a pretty normal way of comparing algorithms.
+That, result accuracy, memory consumption, and storage operation counts are the typical ways algorithms are compared.
+Perhaps you could compare by maintainability but code size by itself is not that interesting.

+At the end of the day, running an alogrithm is a real-world evidance and example of how your computer is performing!!!
+Just like mixing chemical stuff in a labratory instead of talking about it on paper!

+Asympotitc notations is not about timing how long the algorithm takes.
+Instead, how many operations are executed.
+The number of instructions executed by a program is affected by the size of the input and how their elements are arranged.
+If you think about it deeply, you will start to realize that Asympotitc notations are actually very similar to what we have done in terms that, instead of concretely saying that something happens in N seconds, we instead see how the total amount of time changes as we change the conditions and input sizes.

 Write code and explanation for creating a struct that can measure time when you are at it as well. alos talk about space complexity.